Build an Exit Intent Lightbox on the Cart Page

 }

+11. If you included the onclick attribute in the action's HTML code, then you must write the JavaScript function activated by it.
 Click the Details tab, and then scroll down to the JavaScript editor.

-Callout of the JavaScript editor on the Details tab
+The JavaScript editor on the Details tab

 function clickCheckout() {